William Fraser (British Army officer): Second World War

 In early January 1940 he took command of the 27th Infantry Brigade, part of the 9th (Highland) Infantry Division, a second-line Territorial Army (TA) formation.
 He was not there for long, however, as in mid-February Fraser was appointed to command the newly created 24th Infantry Brigade (Guards), organising for the proposed intervention in Norway.
 Eventually, after much changing of plans, the brigade set out in early April as the first echelon of 'Avonforce', under Major General Pierse Joseph Mackesy, to recapture the port of Narvik from the German invaders.
 Mackesy and two companies of Scots Guards from Fraser's brigade arrived on 14 April, the day after the conclusion of the Battles of Narvik that had destroyed German naval forces in the area.
 The whole brigade was concentrated at Harstad, 35 miles from Narvik, by 16 April.
 Operations were made difficult by fresh snow, but Avonforce began working forwards.
-On 30 April, while making a personal reconnaissance towards Ankenes, Fraser was slightly wounded and had to hand command over to his senior battalion commander.
+On 30 April, while making a personal reconnaissance towards Ankenesstranda, Fraser was slightly wounded and had to hand command over to his senior battalion commander.